Our story

 70%

-first-attempt pass rate required for accreditation
+first-attempt pass rate tied to accreditation

 Vision

+EMS is the beachhead.
 Healthcare certification is the market.

 The problem Foresight solves is not unique to EMS.
-Nursing boards, respiratory therapy exams, and dozens of other healthcare certifications are moving toward technology-enhanced item formats.
-The same gap -- students trained on multiple choice, tested on interactive formats -- exists across the entire credentialing landscape.
+Nursing boards, respiratory-therapy exams, and dozens of other healthcare certifications are moving toward technology-enhanced item formats.
+The same gap — students trained on multiple choice, tested on interactive formats — exists across the entire credentialing landscape.

 We start with EMS because it is where we have the deepest domain expertise, the strongest relationships, and the most urgent accreditation pressure.
 Once the platform proves itself with 2,000+ EMS programs, the same rendering engine, item-generation pipeline, and analytics framework extend directly into adjacent healthcare verticals.